mess110/crypto/README.md

 A dev enviornment for crypto related things.
 What's inside?

 * bitcoin (mainnet, testnet)
+* lightning node eclair (testnet)
 * rsk (mainnet, testnet)
 * rsk explorer (mainnet, testnet)
 * ganache
 * truffle

-With this repo, you will use a lot of servers (9) and will need a decent computer and a lot of disk space.
+With this repo, you will use a lot of servers (10) and will need a decent computer and a lot of disk space.

 ## Notes